Athens travel tips

 Many Athens merchants shut their doors during the afternoon to rest from the at-times stifling heat of summer, but most re-open around 6pm and stay open till late at night.

 Food in Greece became much more expensive following the introduction of the euro.
+Speaking of food, be aware that Greeks enjoy large potions of fresh food late in the evening.

 If you travel to Greece, tourist attractions you simply have to visit during your holiday in Athens include the Acropolis museum, the Acropolis itself, the Temple of Athena Nike, the Proplaea, the Theatre of Herod Atticus, the National Archaeological Museum and the museum of Keramikos.